-British filmmaker Karen Whitehead is producing this documentary in association with 18th Street Films, a subsidiary of Story House Media.
+British filmmaker Karen Whitehead is producing this documentary in association with 18th Street Films.
 The film’s Seattle-based production team is headed by Gabe Kean from the award winning design studio Belle and Wissell.
 The team is fortunate to have the award-winning filmmaker John Jeffcoat as director of photography on this project.
 He has been leading the field in using Canon’s 5D Mark II DSLR cameras for documentary production.
 It’s fitting that her aim is true should be shot in high definition 1080i24, with the Canon 5D and 7D HDSLR cameras equipped with image sensors comparable to 35mm motion picture film.

 More about us:

 PRODUCER/DIRECTOR: KAREN WHITEHEAD is an independent filmmaker originally from London, UK.
 Karen is an accomplished journalist, a former director/producer at the BBC and the Independent Television network in the UK, making films for current affairs output.
 In the US, Karen has been a creator of documentary style videos for non-profits and advocacy filming for the autism community.
 She produced a film on the history of the Berlin Wall for the Newseum, currently on exhibit in Washington DC.
 She is also a recipient of a CINE Golden Eagle Award for directing a short film, Woodlawn Redux (2008).
 Karen currently serves on the board of WIFVDC and is continuing her passion for storytelling through her production hub, Fur Face Film